This post may contain affiliate links. Click for complete disclosures.

-These easy-to-make gluten-free cutout sugar cookies have perfectly crisp edges, and soft centers and hold up perfectly for you to decorate any way you like.
+These easy-to-make gluten-free cutout sugar cookies have perfectly crisp edges and soft centers and hold up perfectly to decorate any way you like.
+Whether you're baking for a special occasion or want a delicious treat, these cookies are sure to impress.

-These are the sugar cookies that everyone will love and won't even care they are gluten-free.
+This is the gluten-free sugar cookie recipe everyone will love and won't even care if they are gluten-free, just like my chewy drop sugar cookies and molasses cookies.

 - Crisp edges and soft, thick centers.

 - They have a sweet vanilla flavor, or you can mix it up.
-I love to add lemon extract when I am making them in the spring.
+I love adding lemon extract when making them in the spring.

 - They hold their shape when baked.